 All around them, the Hills saw other parents doing exactly the same thing.
 They learned that many of these families traveled great distances to get medical care for their child, but the high cost of hotel rooms was prohibitive.

 Hill rallied the support of his teammates to raise funds to help other families experiencing the same emotional and financial traumas as his own.
 Through the Philadelphia Eagles' General Manager, Jim Murray, the team offered its support to Dr. Audrey Evans, head of the pediatric oncology unit at Children's Hospital of Philadelphia.
 It was Dr. Evans' dream for a house that could serve as temporary residence for families of children being treated at her hospital that led to the first Ronald McDonald House.

-Today, there are 336 Ronald McDonald Houses in 35 countries and regions, with 176 Houses in the United States.
+Today, there are 365 Ronald McDonald Houses in more than 64 countries and regions, with 176 Houses in the United States.

 In the Midlands

-The first Ronald McDonald Family Room opened in Palmetto Health Children's Hospital in 2003.
-Then, in 2008, with the construction of the new Children's Hospital, a new Family Room opened and serves families of children receiving care within the hospital.
+The first Ronald McDonald Family Room opened in Palmetto Health Richland Hospital in 2003.
+Then, in 2008, with the construction of the new Children's Hospital, a new Family Room opened on the first floor of the Children's Hospital and serves families of children receiving care within the hospital.

 In 2016 the Ronald McDonald House expanded its doors by building our new home with 16 private fully furnished bedrooms and bathrooms, as well as a state-of-the-art kitchen to provide more space for families.
 The House includes four spacious living areas, laundry facilities, and much more.
 With the expansion of the Ronald McDonald House it allows us to continue our mission of keeping families close.